GL_Discover Hub_Forex_1920x1280_SaxoBlueLight_01

 3. Select a forex broker

 To execute a short trade, you'll need to use a forex broker that provides access to the forex market.
 Choose a broker that offers competitive spreads, reliable trading platforms, and the necessary tools for analysis.
-Ensure the broker is reputable and regulated in your region.
-You may also want to review the broker’s spreads and commissions and ensure they are competitive, as they will eat into your returns on successful trades.
+Check that the broker is reputable and appropriately regulated, and review pricing (spreads/commissions/fees), as costs can affect results.

 4. Open a short position